 Only order aircraft carded for air tactical work.
 All patrol or recon aircraft must vacate air space over a fire to which initial attack aircraft have been dispatched.

-For additional information on Aerial Supervision requirements and usage reference the NWCG Standards for Aerial Supervision at: https://www.nwcg.gov/publications/pms505
+For additional information on Aerial Supervision requirements and usage reference the NWCG Standards for Aerial Supervision PMS 505.

 Northern Rockies Geographic Area is committed to sharing ATGS resources amongst all IMTs, units, and dispatch centers.